leon332157/leon332157.github.io/content/projects/simple-shell-go/_index.md

 ---
 title: Simple shell with Go
-summary: what is a shell? what does it do? how does it work?
+summary: What is a shell?
+What does it do?
+How does it work?
 ---

 After taking CS 377 Operating systems, one of the projects that left an impression was the first and arguably the hardest project: a simple shell which includes pipes